brian-d-richardson/sparcc/README.md

 The `sparcc` package contains functions to analyze data with a random right censored covariate using a semiparametric method.
-The methods implemented are introduced in the paper, “Doubly robust estimation under a random right censored covariate,” which is currently in progress.
+The methods implemented are introduced in the paper, “Robust and efficient estimation in the presence of a randomly censored covariate,” which is currently in progress.

 The code implemented in this package is specific to the scenario where
 $Y|X,Z$ has a normal distribution with mean